 The Group has implemented procedures to ensure that all employees are aware of the requirements of the Group’s anticorruption policies, with a particular focus on those roles most exposed to the risk of breach.

-Recent Russian government initiatives which are currently under consideration are likely to include, inter alia, significant amendments to tax law governing operations with entities incorporated in offshore jurisdictions.
+Recent Russian government initiatives included significant amendments to tax law governing operations with entities incorporated in offshore jurisdictions.
 As a company with a majority of its operating assets located in Russia, HMS Group recognizes that these developments may have significant implications for its business and development plans.
 HMS Group continues to monitor these developments.